 The IOF further supports Big Pharma’s agenda by describing osteoporosis as a “bone disease”.
 Fortunately, Savers are well aware that osteoporosis is not a disease.
 Osteoporosis is simply the body’s way of manifesting an imbalance in the system.

 You see, our nutritional and lifestyle needs change as we age.
 The simple solution is, make the necessary changes to bring your body into balance.
-That’s exactly what the Save Our Bones Program is designed to do.
+That’s exactly what the Osteoporosis Reversal Program is designed to do.

 It’s interesting that the “preventative measures” are described as “essential” in the report, such as vitamin and mineral supplementation, exercise, and good nutrition.
 But the IOF’s report goes on to discuss, in detail, the World Health Organization’s (WHO) fracture risk tests and guidelines…and what to do if you fall into the “at risk for fractures” category: “Consider initiating pharmacologic treatment.”1